lsst-sqre/nublado1/README.md

 cluster-plus-namespace), and replace the `server` field with the IP address of the NFS service.
 Then just create the resource with `kubectl create -f`.

+If your Kubernetes provider also provides an NFS server, you can skip the creation of the server and just point to the external service's IP address here.

 #### NFS Mount PersistentVolumeClaim